 The Graduation Planner

 The Grad Planner is an online tool designed to help you plan out your classes from your first semester through to graduation.
 Planning will help you graduate more efficiently.
-Students with high credit holds must submit a grad plan for approval to the Academic Discovery Center.
+Students with high credit holds must submit a grad plan for approval to Academic Advising.

 The Grad Planner is linked to your degree audit so you can easily see which classes you need to take.
 Simply drag and drop those classes into the semester you plan on taking the required class, clear any error messages that you receive and submit your plan for approval.
 Then, when registration opens, you will know exactly which classes you need to sign up for.
 Any classes not found under your Degree Audit tab can be found under the Electives tab.